 This command sets the brightness of the LCD and keypad backlights.
-If one byte is supplied, both the keypad and LCD backlights are set to that brightness (compatible to the CFA735).
+If one byte is supplied, both the keypad and LCD backlights are set to that brightness (compatible with the CFA635).

-Set LCD & Keypad Backlight is one of the items stored by the command 4 (0x04): Store Current State as Boot State.
+Set LCD & Keypad Backlight stored by the command 4 (0x04): Store Current State as Boot State.